-Using the proper temperature setting on your thermostat and figuring out what temperature to set your thermostat to can save you a ton of money each year…and saving money on energy costs is a hot topic these days.
-Those of you who read our articles regularly, know that we are a U.S. Veteran-Owned heating and air conditioning company based in Southern California, and pride ourselves in giving people honest, straight answers to their questions.
-This will be no different.
+Finding the best thermostat setting and figuring out what temperature to set your thermostat to can save you a ton of money each year…and saving money on energy costs is a hot topic these days.
+Those of you who read our articles regularly, know that we are a small, U.S. Veteran-Owned heating and air conditioning company based in Southern California, and pride ourselves in giving people honest, straight answers to their questions; this will be no different.
 Did you know that in Santa Clarita, California your air conditioner is responsible for around half of your electric bill in the summer?
 People are catching on and we are often asked, “what temperature should I set my thermostat to?”
-There are many answers to this question and I’d be wrong if I said that there was one trick, one magical thermostat setting that will make all of your dreams come true and save you millions of dollars a year.
-What temperature to set your thermostat to depends on a range of factors including season, humidity level and how often you are in and out of the house.
+There are many answers to this question and I’d be wrong if I said that there was one trick, or one magical thermostat setting that will make all of your dreams come true and save you millions of dollars a year.
+In actuality, what temperature you set your thermostat to depends on a range of factors including season, humidity levels, and how often you are in and out of the house.
 As such, I will start by saying that you should set your thermostat to the temperature that is most comfortable for you.
-Why have an air conditioner if you are hot all of the time?
+Why have an air conditioner or furnace if you are hot or cold all of the time?
 It kind of defeats the purpose.
 However, most people have a temperature range that is most comfortable for them, not one magical number.
-So this article will discuss the most cost effective temperature ranges to keep your thermostat at to keep you comfortable and help save you money this year.
+So this article will discuss the most cost effective temperature ranges to keep your thermostat at, and keep you comfortable while saving you money this year.

 If you are reading this, then you are more than likely concerned with what temperature to set your thermostat to in the summer, but we will also address winter heating setting in the next section.
 Energy efficiency is a multi-pronged subject, and it is important for you to understand that if you forget everything else that you read in this article, remember that what temperature you set your thermostat to is only one factor to help save you money on energy.
 Others to take a look at are what size your air conditioner is, as well as a few other things.
 Here are a couple articles I’d recommend to get you started:

-In most US homes, over 40% of a household’s electricity bill is a result of air conditioning and heating, and in Santa Clarita, California and other arid climates it can be over 50%.
+In most US homes, over 40% of a household’s electricity bill is a result of air conditioning and heating, and in Santa Clarita, California and other arid climates, it can be over 50%.
 And it’s not just homes that are the culprit either.
 PG&E estimates that the same is also true of commercial buildings (PG&E – HVAC Energy Consumption).

-I would recommend lowering your thermostat at night when you are sleeping and just pull up your down comforter.
-Setting your thermostat to around 50-55 degrees for just 8 hours a day in the winter has been shown to reduce energy costs by as much as 15%, depending on your region.
+I would recommend lowering your thermostat at night when you are sleeping, and just pull up your down comforter.
+Setting your thermostat to around 50-55 degrees for just 8 hours a day in the wintertime has been shown to reduce energy costs by as much as 15%, depending on your region.
 In fact, according to Lifehacker, the lower you set your thermostat, the better it is for animals, plants, and your overall health (Lifehacker – Five Reasons to Lower Your Thermostat).

 Remember the tip: for every degree you raise or lower the temperature on your thermostat, you are affecting your energy bill by about 1%.